Names (people and places) in Mawr are modeled on 2 Celtic Languages in our world: Irish and Welsh.

 The kingdoms flourished, disagreed, warred, divided.
 The great magics of Foraoise faded, and with them many of the comforts and wonders of their civilization.

 Those That Came With

 The Five Kingdoms brought their gods with them: the Day House, the Night Lodge, and Those Who Stand Apart.
-They tinker – mostly unseen – in the affairs of the world on their own terms, though sometimes the paeans or the acts of bright people attract their attention.
+They tinker – mostly unseen – in the affairs of the world on their own terms, though sometimes the paeans or the acts of heroes attract their attention.

 With the god-like beings of Mawr, the Five Kingdoms made bargains as they could to be let alone.
 The Dragon, the Serpent and the Mist proved too inscrutable for the Five Kings to profit from or manipulate into their service.

 The Five (human) Kingdoms

 The 5 kingdoms are mostly wild still, and the twin gods of wild paths provide a great bounty to those who respect their domains.
 There are many small holdfasts – just as many empty as there are occupied in the country where people live close to the mud and the green, green grass of Mawr.

 Along the cowpaths and ways of the Kingdoms are the traditional Safe Halls called Dúns where little lords (Tiarna) hold the Kingdom’s peace and keep the traditions of hospitality alive to honor the goddess of hospitality, Macháin, and her peace.